lorraineB/Darts/README.md

-# SDS 2023 - Forecating & Meta-learning workshop
+# SDS 2023 - Forecasting & Meta-learning workshop
 This is the public github repository for the workshop that will be given at SDS 2023 on 22th of June.

 Link to Workshop page: https://sds2023.ch/forecasting-and-meta-learning